 I love things that offer several innovative ideas in one easy to carry package.

 With this suggestion you’ll get a backpack, a cooler and a chair, so it’s really great value.
 The bag is lined with thick padding and insulated foam that keeps the interior of the bag cool.
-Two shoulder straps and numerous pockets allow you to use it as you would a backpack.
+Two shoulder straps and numerous pockets allow you to use it as you would a fishing backpack.

 And don’t forget…